Shai Hulud: Genre

 In a more recent interview Fox stated that "progressive hardcore" was the best way to describe the band, rather that stick to a one specific genre.

 Influences and legacy

-They cite their influences as Raw Power, Burn, Chain of Strength, Deadguy, J.F.A., Metallica, NOFX, S.F.A., Strongarm, Testament, Turning Point, Embodiment 12:14, Uniform Choice and Voivod.
+They cite their influences as Earth Crisis, Deadguy, Turning Point, Chain of Strength, Uniform Choice, Dead Kennedys, J.F.A., Metallica, Testament, Megadeth, Exodus, Forbidden, Coroner, Celtic Frost, Nuclear Assault, Dead Brain Cells, Raw Power, Burn, NOFX, S.F.A., Strongarm, Embodiment 12:14, and Voivod.

 Shai Hulud has become a very influential band in the underground hardcore, metalcore and post-hardcore scene.
-Bands like 7 Angels 7 Plagues, Alove for Enemies, As Hope Dies, As I Lay Dying, Behind Crimson Eyes, It Prevails, Many Men Have Tried, Misery Signals, Mychildren Mybride, Poison the Well, See You Next Tuesday, Silverstein, the Funeral Pyre, the Banner and Unearth, have cited Shai Hulud as an influence.
+Bands like 7 Angels 7 Plagues, Alove for Enemies, As Hope Dies, As I Lay Dying, Misery Signals, Mychildren Mybride, Poison the Well, See You Next Tuesday, Silverstein, Funeral for a Friend, Counterparts, Hundredth, It Prevails, the Funeral Pyre, the Banner and Unearth, have cited Shai Hulud as an influence.

 Religion and beliefs

 Shai Hulud is neither a Christian band nor straight edge, as stated by the band:

 You guys are neither a Straight Edge or a Christian band, but you often get labeled as such.
 Why?

 Well you've got Chad who's Christian; you have Steve who was in Strongarm who's Christian.
 You also have Chad who's SXE.
 Then there's me who doesn't smoke, drink or do drugs.
 So I guess you could call me SXE, but I don't usually say anything.
 It's just something I've always been.
 That's mainly the reason, but you have 3 members who drink, 1 that smokes, 2 who believe in God, 3 that don't.
 So if you want to call us Christian or SXE, fine.
 We're not.